About Jackie

 I am a writer, with a PhD in creative writing from the University of New South Wales.

-My debut autofiction novel ‘The Eulogy’ will be released on 1 June 2022 by Hardie Grant Books.
-The manuscript was shortlisted for the 2018 KYD Unpublished Manuscript Award.
-You can pre-purchase a copy here.
+My debut autofiction novel ‘The Eulogy’ was released on 1 June 2022 by Hardie Grant Books.
+It won the NSW Premier’s Literary Multicultural Award 2023.
+You can purchase a copy here.

-I have written for the Sydney Morning Herald, Artshub, Screenhub, Artlink, Online Opinion, Arts Professional UK, Cultural Trends, Australian Journal of Human Rights, and have contributed to publications on storytelling, love, death and dying.
+I am a regular contributor to The Guardian, and have written for the Sydney Morning Herald, Artshub, Screenhub, Artlink, Online Opinion, Arts Professional UK, Cultural Trends, Australian Journal of Human Rights, and have contributed to publications on storytelling, love, death and dying.

 I am currently working on a non-fiction book with the working title Sublime: Living As Though Life Matters, which sets out practical tools for how to lead a spiritual life without religion.
 From time to time I will include articles and excerpts and interesting research in my blog on this site.